COMP6248-Reproducability-Challenge/COMP6248-Reproducibility-Challenge-2022/README.md

 ## Generating Stylized Tiny Image Net
 Clone: https://github.com/bethgelab/stylize-datasets and follow instructions.

+https://github.com/naoto0804/pytorch-AdaIN can also be used to generate style transferred images.

 ## finetune_resnet_ontin.py
 This script is used to finetune the ResNet50 images on Tiny-ImageNet.
 Each category of images should be in a separate folder so that they can be loaded by ImageFolder. tin_data_folders_format.py and stin_data_folders_format.py is used to rearrange the folder structure on linux.